 The perfect Christmas has nothing to do with doing everything perfectly!
 Why not make the shopping, preparation and cooking a shared communal activity?
 Community is what makes Skyros a happy experience.
 No one need drive themselves crazy with anxiety, worry, and stress.

-ime, rather than a gift.
+Give your time, rather than a gift.

 It is a well researched finding that giving brings more joy than receiving.
 So why not find a charity, like Crisis, or a place of worship, or other local organisation that helps people at Christmas and volunteer?
 Or perhaps, rather than sending that voucher in the post, make an arrangement to visit a friend or family member who would really love to see you.